syncfusion-content/maui-docs/MAUI/Scheduler/date-navigation-restriction.md

 #### Forward

-The Scheduler allows you to view the next immediate date using the `Forward` method.
+The Scheduler allows to view the next immediate date using the `Forward` method.
 If the scheduler view is month, it moves on to the next month, similarly for week and day views it moves on to the next day.

 {% tabs %}
 {% highlight xaml %}